 This means that a "business entity or business organization" refers to the for-profit type of economic entity.
-Nonetheless, some authors use "business entity" to refer to both for-profit and not-for-profit organizations.
-The important point here, however, is that both of them rely on accounting in processing and providing financial information.
+Some authors use "business entity" to refer to both for-profit and not-for-profit organizations.
+In any case, all economic entities whether business or non-profit rely on accounting in processing and providing financial information.

 It can actually be depicted from some definitions made by accounting bodies.
-According to he American Institute of Certified Public Accountants (AICPA):
+According to the American Institute of Certified Public Accountants (AICPA):

 And then, we have another definition – one which has been in use for a long time already – by the American Accounting Association (AAA).

 "Accounting is the process of identifying, measuring and communicating economic information to permit informed judgment and decision by users of the information."

 Both of the above definitions and the very nature of accounting suggest its basic purpose – to provide information needed by users in making economic decisions.

 Here's a list of the different types of information provided by accounting reports.
 These things will be clearer when you get to the tutorials on Financial Statements.
 For now, it would be good to be familiar with what kind of information we are talking about.

 The main purpose of accounting is to provide information to different users to allow them to make rational decisions.